 Artix routing also supports the following advanced routing capabilities:

-- Load balancing between a number of endpoints. - Broadcasting a message to a number of destinations. - Specifying a failover service to which messages are routed.
+- Load Balancing between a number of endpoints. - Message Broadcasting to a number of destinations. - Specifying a Failover Routing service to which messages are routed.

-All of these features use the optional multiRoute attribute on the rotuing:route element.
+All of these features use the optional multiRoute attribute on the routing:route element.